Korious/An-employee-directory/README.md

 # Responsive Navbar with HTML, CSS and Javascript

-In this lesson, I will show you how to create a responsive navbar.
+In this lesson, I will show you how to create a responsive em.
 In other to do this, I made the UI version in Adobe XD which will serve as the project guide throughout the short lesson.

 To get along quickly with this course, you will need basic HTML, CSS, and JavaScript knowledge.